EliasDeHondt/IntegrationProject2-ISB/Documentation/Manual.md

 kubectl get pods # Get all pods

+kubectl get pods --all-namespaces # Get all pods in all namespaces

+kubectl get pods --all-namespaces -o wide # Get all pods in all namespaces with more information

 kubectl get deployments # Get all deployments

 kubectl get services # Get all services

+kubectl get services --all-namespaces -o wide # Get all services in all namespaces with more information

 kubectl get pvc # Get all persistent volume claims